-- If your organization has the capacity to do so, we recommend that you invite them for a meal while they visit this gives you a solid period of time to inform the politician about your work and the issues you face in your community. - You could also invite politicians to meet volunteers, help sort food, harvest food, attend a cooking class, or help pack hampers to get a hands-on understanding of your work. - Make sure that you have prepared an information package and have the policy recommendations printed so that the politician leaves the meeting with the information you want them to remember (see Tool A for a template).
+- If your organization has the capacity to do so, we recommend that you invite them for a meal while they visit this gives you a solid period of time to inform the politician about your work and the issues you face in your community. - You could also invite politicians to meet volunteers, help sort food, harvest food, attend a cooking class, or help pack hampers to get a hands-on understanding of your work. - Make sure that you have prepared an information package and have the policy recommendations printed so that the politician leaves the meeting with the information you want them to remember.